-So, how much water you should carry for camping?
 For camping in the wilderness without a water source, you will need 1 gallon of water per person per day for drinking and an additional 1 gallon for other uses like cooking, washing, and personal hygiene.

 Pro Tip: While in the wilderness, if you see a freshwater source, drink to your fullest even if you are not thirsty, and also refill your water storage.

 Some people also carry their pets with them while camping.
-You can gauge how much water your dog needs by their weight, activity level, and the temperature outside.
+You can gauge how much water your dog needs by their weight, activity level, and temperature outside.
 Keep extra water and use a collapsible water bowl to keep your pet hydrated.

 Keep in mind the climate and conditions of your camping site as well.
-If you are planning to watch a sunset beside a pond and it includes no physical activity then you don’t need to worry about your water problem.
-With little or no physical or strenuous activity, less water will be consumed.
-But if you are planning camping in the wilderness or dessert with a lot of physical activities then one must be careful with the water resources.
+If you are planning to watch a sunset beside a pond and it includes no physical activity, then you don’t need to worry about your water problem.

 How to save water while camping?

 When I usually go camping, I try to preserve as much water as I can.
-This might look easy but it requires a lot of management.
-While in the wilderness, the water resources are limited and you don’t want to spend your camping time in search of water.
-Below are a few tricks and tips to preserve water while camping.
-These tips will help you stretch your water supply a bit further.
+This might look easy, but it requires a lot of management.

 - Pre-cook your food at home before you leave so you can minimize cooking water.